LewisWard/TugOfWarGame/README.md

 ### How do I get set up? ###

-Some Visual Studio files have been included in the project, run "TogOfWarGame.sln", you can build the project in either Debug or Release (Win32) and after the code has been compiled you should be all set up.
+Some Visual Studio files have been included in the project, run "TugOfWarGame.sln", you can build the project in either Debug or Release (Win32) and after the code has been compiled you should be all set up.

 ### Who do I talk to? ###